Applied Science (Diploma)

 Module 2: Practical Scientific Techniques

-To complete the award, we will be selecting from the Optional units.
-Two optional modules are needed for the Diploma.
-The optional modules have to come from specific groups.
-It is highly likely we will be offering the specific Biomedical Pathway with modules such as these:
+To complete the award, we will be selecting two Optional Units from specific groups.
+It is highly likely we will be offering the specific Biomedical Pathway with modules such as:

 Module 3: Scientific Investigation Skills